Omkarkoli727/Machine-Learning/README.md

 ## Author

-Created as part of a Machine Learning practice repository.
+Created by Omkar as part of a Machine Learning practice repository.

 ---